trinodb/trino/docs/src/main/sphinx/object-storage/file-system-cache.md

     nodes identified for caching a split are unavailable or too busy, then an available node is chosen at random from the cluster.
 More information in [](fs-cache-distributed).
-* - `fs.cache.alluxio.page-size`
+* - `fs.cache.page-size`
-  - The page [data size](prop-type-data-size) used for caching data with Alluxio.
+  - The page [data size](prop-type-data-size) used for caching data.
 Each transfer of files uses at least this amount of data.
 Defaults to `1MB`.
 Values must be between `64kB` and `15MB`.
 Larger value potentially result in too much data transfer smaller values are less efficient since they result in more individual downloads.
 :::

 ## Recommendations